ADVANCING AUTONOMOUS VLM AGENTS

 We propose VSC-RL (Variational Subgoal-Conditioned Reinforcement Learning), a novel reinforcement learning framework that enhances vision-language agents by improving learning efficiency in complex sequential decision-making tasks.
 We formulate the problem as a variational goal-conditioned RL problem and introduce the SubGoal-Conditioned Evidence Lower Bound (SGC-ELBO) as the optimization objective.
 Our approach leverages Vision-Language Models (VLMs) to autonomously decompose high-level goals into feasible subgoals, addressing challenges in long-horizon tasks with sparse rewards.
 We then optimize the agent’s policy by (a) maximizing subgoal-conditioned RL returns and (b) minimizing subgoal-conditioned behavior differences from a reference policy, ensuring both sample efficiency and performance guarantees.

+Figure 1.
 The pipeline of VSC-RL. (a) VLM autonomously decomposes the goal \( g \) to the subgoals \( \{sg_i\}_{i=1}^N \).
 VSC-RL optimizes the objective of SGC-ELBO consisting of (b) maximizing the subgoal-conditioned return and (c) minimizing the subgoal-conditioned difference.

 The SGC-ELBO is derived by decomposing the original goal-conditioned problem into smaller subgoal-conditioned tasks: